WHAT WE ARE DOING

 The Peckerman family has chosen to move the needle forward, by helping to raise money to improve the lives of those in the vasculitis community, with the help for the Vasculitis Foundation.

 Ilya Peckerman lived a life full of love, energy, and zest.
-From playing volleyball with the 20-year-olds to enjoying a fishing trip with his contemporaries, our father was the center of every social scene.
-We carry his vivacious, youthful spirit in our hearts, and share his “carpe diem” attitude with everyone that is supporting, fighting and moving the needle forward, in the vasculitis community.
+We carry his youthful spirit in our hearts, and share his carpe diem attitude with everyone that is part of the vasculitis community.